sergio-garkusha/SeeClarke.js/README.md

 <script src="//unpkg.com/seeclarke/dist/seeclarke.min.js?autostart"></script>
 ```

-[@TODO #12](https://github.com/LabOfOz/seeclarke/issues/12) **seeclarke.js** will be usable as a drop-in library that adds face-tracked cursors and pointers to any existing HTML5 project with, and is fully configurable via the querystring.
+[@TODO #12](https://github.com/LabOfOz/seeclarke/issues/12) **seeclarke.js** will be usable as a drop-in library that adds face-tracked cursors and pointers to any existing HTML5 project and is fully configurable via the `src` querystring.
 It can track one to dozens of people at once on a mobile device from pretty far away. **seeclarke.js** is made possible by [PoseNet](https://github.com/tensorflow/tfjs-models/tree/master/posenet) and [Tensorflow.js](https://js.tensorflow.org/).

 > 🧚 Notice the `?autostart` flag; you can pass any [config](wiki/Options) to the script's `src` querystring for [@TODO #12 out-of-the-box configs](https://github.com/LabOfOz/seeclarke/issues/9).
 And because **seeclarke.js** emits native events, it'll probably work with your framework running on their platforms just...like...✨...that!